Table of Contents

 According to other studies carried out, the Myers-Briggs Type Indicator (MBTI; Myers, McCaulley, Quenk, & Hammer, 1998), which categorizes individuals into personality types, and the Eysenck Personality Questionnaire (EPQ; Eysenck, Eysenck, & Barrett, 1985), which focuses on extraversion, neuroticism, and psychoticism.

-Personality traits are relatively stable over time, but they can also undergo changes in response to various life events and experiences.
-Research suggests that traits tend to become more consistent and predictable with age, as some of individuals develop a stable sense of self (Roberts, Walton, & Viechtbauer, 2006).
+Personality traits are relatively stable over time, but they can also change in response to various life events and experiences.
+Research suggests that traits tend to become more consistent and predictable with age, as some individuals develop a stable sense of self (Roberts, Walton, & Viechtbauer, 2006).

 However, major life transitions or interventions, such as therapy or significant social experiences, can lead to shifts in personality traits (Hudson & Fraley, 2015).